euclidprobe/euclidprobe.github.io/pages/mydoc/02c_Voron2.md

 Page currently undergoing maintenance.

 The following .zip files includes .step and .DXF files of all the modular docks and mounts for CAD interchange.

+The Voron 2.4 probe dock is designed to attach to the side of the 2020 bedrail extrusion.
+The mount has vertical slots to provide for fine adjustments in elevation.
+Depending on the bed material and print surface, this mount may bottom out against the floor of the printer.